TTP0/drone/README.md

 # What is TTP0 DRONE
-It is an acronym based on the TTP0 approach to key focus areas of the Security Operations (SecOps) world.
+It is an operational acronym based on the TTP0 approach to key focus areas of the Security Operations (SecOps) world.
+This operational acronym is specific to cyber security **Incident Management**.

 The intent of DRONE is to immediately help you:

 Term   |  Purpose